 You no longer need to broadly target a country based on age and gender (recall that the Virtual Bagel ad targeted 112 Million people!).
 You can target based on the basic things like interests and even buying histories (Partner Categories).

 But do you know how you can really avoid any of these issues?
-Focus most of your budget on the people you know care about your brand.
+Focus most of your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. on the people you know care about your brand.

-That’s why I talk about targeting your email list with Custom Audiences and targeting your website visitors with Website Custom Audiences (and previously with FBX).
+That’s why I talk about targeting your email list with Custom Audiences and targeting your website visitors with A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. (and previously with FBX).

 If You Target Ads Poorly, They Won’t Work